Gatop/nodejs-express-api-hotels/README.md

 ## Modules

-ome of non-standard modules used:
+This modules where used to create this API:

 * [express](https://www.npmjs.com/package/express)
 * [mongoose](https://www.npmjs.com/package/mongoose)